 AASW (QLD) is a thriving Branch with over 2,400 members.
 We service and represent Social Workers from the southern border north to Rockhampton.
-The Branch is managed by a voluntary Branch Management Committee (BMC) elected by the membership, and staffed by Branch Manager Mere Vitale (on leave until April 2021) and Administration Officer Rachel Austin.
+The Branch is managed by a voluntary Branch Management Committee (BMC) elected by the membership, and staffed by Branch Services Co-ordinator Mere Vitale (on leave until April 2021) and Branch Services Co-ordinator Rachel Austin.

 Please follow the branch links to learn more about who we are, what we do, and how you may like to get involved.
 Our Branch Organisational Chart is another quick way to get your bearings of the many entry points there are to engage with us.